EndPointCorp/end-point-blog/2010/07/13/views-across-many-similar-tables.html.md

 ```
 etc.

-If your database uses boilerplate columns such as "last_modified" or "date_created" to record timestamps on rows, you could use similar logic to create a view that would tell you which tables were the most recently modified.
+If your database uses boilerplate columns such as “last_modified” or “date_created” to record timestamps on rows, you could use similar logic to create a view that would tell you which tables were the most recently modified.